streamdal/streamdal/README.md

 TODO: There's a scattering of `Id` vs `ID` used throughout the project.
 We should settle on `ID` as described here: https://github.com/golang/go/wiki/CodeReviewComments#initialisms

+# Testing
+Make sure to run tests via `make test`.
+This is necessary as we have to set certain environment variables for the tests to run properly.